1silversnow1/dagbladet-parser/README.md

 # A simple Express file server with Webpack configurations for ES6
-# To install simple use
+To install simple use:
-# npm install
+1. npm install
-# run mongod client
+2. run mongod client
-# And start the server with npm start
+3. And start the server with npm start